Welcome to YR Class Page.

 Tapestry on line Learning Journals.

-Our themes for Summer 2 are:
+Our themes for Autumn are:

 If your child has something linked to our topic that they would like to share it would be great if they could bring it in.

-PE will be on Friday afternoons and we will be outside doing athletics.
 Please ensure all children have their named PE kit in school and ear rings are not worn on PE days.

 If you would like to come in and hear the children read, play games and read stories to small groups please let me know.
 Grandparents are welcome too!